 If you die because of your work-related injury or illness, however, your family can receive survivor benefits.

 Can I Still Receive Workers’ Comp Benefits If I Fail a Drug Test?

 In many cases, yes.
 Many employers will drug test employee after a workplace accident, especially if it was a motor vehicle accident.
-If the test is positive for drug use, the employer will try to deny your claim.
-They may also fire you.
+If the test is positive for drug use, the employer will try to deny your claim and possibly fire you.

 While there is little you can do if your employer terminates you, in many cases, they cannot stop you from receiving workers’ compensation benefits.
 The smart thing to do is in most cases is to stay clear of drugs, especially just before you report to work.
-As long as you were not intoxicated, however, and you were injured on the job, you may still be eligible for benefits.
-Although results can vary from case to case, working with an experienced workers’ compensation attorney will significantly increase the chances of you being able to receive benefits despite having failed a drug test.
+Although, as long as you were not intoxicated when you were injured on the job, you may still be eligible for benefits.
+While results can vary from case to case, working with an experienced workers’ compensation attorney will significantly increase the chances of you being able to receive benefits despite having failed a drug test.

 Can Workers’ Compensation Benefit Stop Without Notice?